mcttn22/school-project/README.md

 [![python](https://img.shields.io/badge/Python-3-3776AB.svg?style=flat&logo=python&logoColor=white)](https://www.python.org)

-# A-level Computer Science NEA Programming Project - Image Recognition from scratch
+# A-level Computer Science NEA Programming Project

 This project is an investigation into how Artificial Neural Networks (ANNs) work and their applications in Image Recognition, by documenting all theory behind the project and developing applications of the theory, that allow for experimentation via a GUI.
-The ANNs are created without the use of any 3rd party Machine Learning Libraries and I currently have been able to achieve a prediction accuracy of 95% on the MNIST dataset.
+The ANNs are created without the use of any 3rd party Machine Learning Libraries and I currently have been able to achieve a prediction accuracy of TODO% on the MNIST dataset.
+The report for this project is also included in this repository.

 ## Installation